 8. Phirni – a classic creamy sweet pudding made with powdered rice, milk, almonds, saffron and cardamom.
 Sweetened with sugar. phirni is often made in north India on festive occasions or special celebrations like Diwali as well as for Karwa Chauth or Raksha Bandhan festival.

 9. Sooji halwa recipe – classic Indian semolina pudding made with ghee and dry fruits. sooji halwa is a quick and easy halwa which is often made in most Indian homes.
-The South Indian counterpart of sooji halwa is Rava kesari. for more delicious halwa variations, you can check this Collection of 31 halwa recipes.
+The South Indian counterpart of sooji halwa is Rava kesari.

 10. Paal payasam – sweet and creamy simple South Indian kheer made with rice and milk. this is the simplest payasam recipe.
 Only four ingredients go in the payasam – rice, milk, sugar and ghee.